A characterization of chains in dimension three: Chains

 \subsection{Acknowledgments}

-The starting point of this article was several discussions that Maciej Dunajski initiated with the authors about his work on the dancing construction.
-The authors would like to thank him for his encouragement and sharing his ideas.
-The authors also thank Anna Snela for suggesting the term freestyling.
+The authors thank Maciej Dunajski for inspiring discussions and the anonymous referee for helpful comments.
+The authors also thank Dennis The for his comments which helped with deriving \eqref{eq:complex-point-trans}.
 WK was partially supported by the grant 2019/34/E/ST1/00188 from the National Science Centre, Poland.
 OM received funding from the Norwegian Financial Mechanism 2014-2021 with project registration number 2019/34/H/ST1/00636.
+OM acknowledges partial support by the grant PID2020-116126GB-I00 provided via the Spanish Ministerio de Ciencia e Innovaci\'on MCIN/ AEI /10.13039/50110001103.
 The EDS calculations are done using Jeanne Clelland's \texttt{Cartan} package in Maple.